voldikss/vim-skylight/README.md

 downward searching.
 That is because vim's file searching doesn't include hidden directories, I am considering using another suitable file-finder cli tool for the plugin but this will not come out in the short term.

+Note that the plugin is developed with pure vimscript.
+Therefore, until the whole file content has been loaded into memory could it be previewed in the skylight window, so it's not recommended to perform `:Skylight[!]` on large size files as it will cost more time for nvim to open that file.

 ## Demos